OSVR/OSVR-Specs-and-Proposals/Interface Class Specifications/Locomotion/InterfaceSpec-Locomotion.md

-# Interface Class Description: Locomotion Devices
+# Interface Class Specification: Locomotion Devices

 ## Device class summary
 This class of devices encompasses a range of systems, many referred to as "omni-directional treadmills" (ODT), designed to provide a walking-type navigation input into a virtual environment, on a *2D ground plane*.